Family Trip to Kauai

 Our catamaran tour with Captain Andy’s was a repeat adventure that I’d do again in a heartbeat.
 We were definitely excited to show the kids the views of the Na Pali Coast, THE prettiest coast I’ve ever seen.
 Our five and half hour trip was filled with wonderful (and very WET) memories.

-- The breathtaking views of the Na Pali coast including the sea caves, waterfalls, and hard-to-get-to beaches.
+- The breathtaking views of the Na Pali coast include the sea caves, waterfalls, and hard-to-get-to beaches.

-- Dolphin pods swimming with the catamaran, almost playing with us as we sailed along.
+- Dolphin pods swam with the catamaran, almost playing with us as we sailed along.

 - Snorkeling on a reef along the coast, and chasing the sea turtle (see below) to get a picture.
 THAT was amazing.